Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: Preliminaries

-Notice that adding to $K$ a negligible set does not affect the inequality in \eqref{amin}.
-This is why we assume almost-minimizers to be coral by definition, and as we will see later this guarantees the Ahlfors-regularity property mentioned below.
-On the other hand, a Griffith minimizer obtained via the $GSBD$ theory will automatically be coral, as follows from the Ahlfors-regularity property of $GSBD$ minmizers.
-Notice that, contrary to what commonly follows from the standard Mumford-Shah theory, and due to the absence of good $L^\infty$ estimates, it is not known whether Griffith minimizers of a functional with an additional term of the form $\int_{\Omega} |u-g|^2 dx$ with $g\in L^\infty$ is an almost minimizer.
-However, an example of almost minimizer if for instance a minimizer of a functional of the form
+\begin{remark} Contrary to what commonly follows from the standard Mumford-Shah theory, and due to the absence of good $L^\infty$ estimates, it is not known whether Griffith minimizers of a functional with an additional term of the form $\int_{\Omega} |u-g|^2 \dd{x}$ with $g\in L^\infty$ is an almost-minimizer.
+However, an example of almost-minimizer if for instance a minimizer of a functional of the form

-as studied recently in \cite{lempak}, for which the result of the present paper in full generality in dimension 2, is used.
+as studied recently in \cite{lempak}, for which the result of the present paper in full generality in dimension 2, is used. \end{remark}